The Acceleration Fund

 • How will the lead organisations video be used to promote the project/service?

 Your video will be promoted via our social media channels.
 The aim of this promotion is to showcase the types of work we might be funding through this scheme and to help you identify prospective partners with whom you could work to scale up the delivery of your initiative within the communities they serve.
-Your video will only be promoted if you are invited to Stage 2.
+Your video will only be promoted if you are invited to Stage two.

 Videos will be given the same level of promotion, and interested partners can either contact lead organisations or Fight for Sight directly if they are interested in a particular project.